Serg-Eyy/electron_react_workshop_app/README.md

 npm i -D electron
 touch ./eApp/main.js
 ```
-To launch an Electron part along with React following lines of package.json must be added/replaced:
+To launch an Electron part along with React the following lines of package.json must be added/replaced:

 ```json
 {